Skip to Main Content

 Morning:

-This morning we will have an expert-led lecture - region overview you have visited on your program.
-After lecture we will explore the historic city of Zagreb, the bustling capital of Croatia.
-During the excursion we will explore both the “upper town” and “lower town” of the city.
+We will have an expert-led lecture during which we’ll receive an overview of the region.
+Afterwards, we will head out on foot to explore the historic city of Zagreb, the bustling capital of Croatia.
+During the field trip with the local expert, we will explore both the “upper town”—reached via one of the oldest and shortest funiculars in the world—and the elegant “lower town” of the city.
 The Upper Town encompasses the oldest historic center of Zagreb, which was first settled in the 11th century.
-Located between the hills of Gradec and Kaptol, the two distinct cores of medieval Zagreb, the Upper Town is mostly known for its small, winding streets and its 17th and 18th century buildings.
+Located between the hills of Gradec and Kaptol, the two distinct cores of medieval Zagreb, the Upper Town is mostly known for its small, winding streets and its 17th- and 18th-century buildings.
 Contrastingly, the Lower Town is the more modern portion of Zagreb, which holds wider and airier streets and layout.
-One of the best ways to explore the lower town is to take a walk through the city’s famous “Green Horseshoe”, a u-shaped network of public parks, squares and monuments - during your free time.
+The Lower Town will be explored by motorcoach as we drive through the famous “Green Horseshoe” (Lenuci's Horseshoe), a distinctive U-shaped system of parks, squares, and grand historic buildings that forms the cultural and architectural heart of modern Zagreb.

 Lunch: